-Each centre headteacher must ensure that there is sufficient first aid provision for:
+The Head of Centre must ensure that there is sufficient first aid provision for:

-- lunch times and breaks;
+- lunch times and breaks:

 - off-site activities;

 - practical areas such as those for science, cookery and PE;

 - any contractors working on-site.

 They must also ensure that adequate arrangements exist to cover the absence of trained first aiders.